nugusha/Random-Tester/README.md

 [Google](https://www.google.com)

 ## Errors
->if you get
+* if you get:
-> 'X.exe' is not recognized as an internal or external command, operable program or batch file.
+"'X.exe' is not recognized as an internal or external command, operable program or * batch file."
->it means there's no X.exe
+* It means there's no X.exe
->to resolve the issue run X.cpp !!! so ez
+* To resolve the issue run X.cpp !!! so ez

-#